Find Texas Schools and Independent School Districts

 First Steps to Support Your Child's Special Needs

-If you are worried about your child (age 2 years 9 months – 20 years) falling behind their peers or if your child’s doctor suggests special needs school services, take action.
+If you are concerned about your child (age 2 years 9 months – 20 years) falling behind their peers or if your child’s doctor suggests special needs school services, take action.

 • School Evaluations: To access school support, your child must be evaluated by the district, even if other external evaluations exist.
 Remember, these evaluations are free in public schools.